 At first glance, one might assume it’s a pretty great time to be a private equity firm right now.
 The market has been booming for the past decade and investment into private equity in major markets like Europe is at its highest level since 2007.
 Interest rates have been held low making borrowing cheap and easy, and there is a lot of “dry powder” about…$1.08trillion of the stuff to be exact.

 Many workplace skills don’t come from school, but from internships.
 Studies have shown a strong correlation between internship experience and job prospects, but great work experience doesn’t just happen.
 It takes nurturing and time from managers and peers.
 We’re thrilled to host an ambitious group of interns every summer across our global offices.
 As summer draws to a […]

 SMPL Q&A is a blog feature in which we interview experts on all things relevant to branding, design and simplicity.
-In this Q&A we speak with Joseph Pack, strategy analyst, about brand experience and the evolving role of augmented reality.
+In this Q&A we speak with group director, strategy, Lisa Kane, about how M&A activity continues to disrupt healthcare.

 In this episode of Brand Matters, Shana Orth, Group Account Director, discusses how having the same mission and values that clients are looking to achieve, along with seamless empathy, can create moments of delight that captivate and inspire.
 Shana Orth, is Group Account Director, at Siegel+Gale.
 Brand Matters is a video series in which our experts elaborate on topics […]